Starcounter/Docs/docs/star-tool.md

 star list index [options] <db> <table>
 ```

-The `list index` sub-command lists all indexes in the table the name of which is specified by the `<table>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
+The `list index` sub-command lists all indexes in a table, the name of which is specified by the `<table>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
 The following options are available to configure the output of the commmand:

 Option        | Short form | Description
 ------------- | ---------- | --------------------------------------------------------------------------------------------